 British Open Golf Basics

 Before taking advantage of British Open online gambling it's worth understanding how the tournament works.
 We've already mentioned that the tournament takes place in July, but did you know the host course changes from year to year.
-While the 2017 tournament will take place at Royal Birkdale Golf Club in Southport, England, the 2018 British Open will be held at the Carnoustie Golf Links in Angus, Scotland.
+While the 2017 tournament took place at Royal Birkdale Golf Club in Southport, England, the 2018 British Open will be held at the Carnoustie Golf Links in Angus, Scotland.
 No matter where the event takes place, the British Open always features 72-hole spread over four days.
 When gambling online British Open golf bettors will notice that the player pool thins out from 156 players at the start to 70 players after 36 holes of play.
 If you've ever played or watched golf, you should be familiar with the stroke play scoring system, which is used in the British Open.

 The great thing about British Open online gambling is that there is a lot of coverage in the USA.
 You don't even need to subscribe to the golf channel to follow the action.
 You can easily watch it on CBS over the air, through cable, and even online.
 More importantly, everyone from ESPN to the New York Times previews and reports on the event.